kokchun/Portfolio-Kokchun-Giang/README.md

 # kokchun giang :man_teacher:

-I am a passionate data scientist, data engineer and AI teacher who loves working with data and creating valuable insights to aid people and organisations.
+I am a passionate data engineer, data scientist and AI teacher who loves working with data and creating valuable insights to aid people and organisations.

 You can see my working experience timeline in the figure above.